marbarc/SEAViM-CORR/README.md

 The software is delivered through two graphical interfaces:
 - **Desktop version** for detailed analysis.
 - **Mobile version** for in situ assessments.
+## Key Features
+- Identification of **primary** and **secondary** corrosion mechanisms (pitting, filiform, stress-induced, galvanic, atmospheric).
+- Image-based workflow with standardized morphological indicators.
+- Dual-interface design: **desktop GUI** for laboratory/office use, **mobile GUI** for real-time field use.
+- Reproducible outputs that reduce subjectivity in visual inspection.